open-socialism/open-socialism-site/introduction.md

 The modern example is climate change, where it is clearly to the groups interest to greatly limit carbon emissions and halt climate change, but executing this is not possible due to an individualistic selfish base system.

-The other obvious benefit is a large amount of resources is not wasted through competition.
-For example in capitalism companies spend a large amount of money on marketing, legal battles and also each invent similar technology in isolation.
+The other significant benefit is a large amount of resources is not wasted through competition.
+For example, in capitalism companies spend a large amount of money on marketing, legal battles and also each invent similar technology in isolation.

 For a multitude of reasons, at least on paper, a cooperative system is more efficient and effective.